allpark/CS-Group-Project/README.md

 This project's aim is to further our knowledge in Data Visualization and AI/ML.
 We've programmed several different *interactable* visualizations of data of different complexities.

+## Getting Started

+These instructions will get you a copy of this project up and running on your local machine for development and testing purposes.

+## Installing

+To install, download and extract this this project into an empty folder.
+In order to run, the project must be hosted on a server or any program that has a 'live preview' mode.

+There are a couple visualizations will take time to load due to the sheer size of some data being loaded.

+## Browser requirements

+1. WEBGL
+2. Google Chrome, Mozilla, Firefox, or Edge.

+## Technologies / Libraries used

+* Javascript
+* Tensorflow.js
+* P5.js
+* HTML / CSS

 ### Main Menu

 ![Image of Main Menu](https://github.com/allpark/P5JS-DataVis-AI-ML/blob/master/img/menu.jpg)